Back to Course

 The purpose of bidding

-The bidding involves knowing how high to bid with the hand you and your partner have altogether.
+Bidding involves knowing how high to bid with the combined hands of you and your partner.
 Bidding is how you communicate the strength of your hand to your partner.
-Of course your opposition understand the strength of your hand from you and your partner’s bids as well, you are not allowed to have a private bidding system with your partner, you always need to have your partner able to describe what your bid means.
-The purpose of the bidding is to estimate how many rounds you and your partner could win together if they get the contractThe final suit and level of bidding sets the number of tricks and the trump suit for the game.This is called the contract.
-The partnership that wins the bidding can earn the points if they succeed in getting the number of tricks they contracted.
+Of course, your opponents also understand the strength of your hand from you and your partner’s bids, as you are not allowed to have a private bidding system with your partner.
+You always need to ensure that your partner can describe what your bid means.
+The purpose of bidding is to estimate how many rounds you and your partner could win together if you win the contract by making the highest bid followed by three passes (called winning the auction).

-NOTE: The minimum number of tricksA round of 4 cards where each player contributes 1 card.
-There are 13 tricks in a game of bridge.
-More you can bid for is 6.
-The first six winning tricks are assumed and the number you bid is added to this basic six tricks.
-A bid of 1D or 1H or 1S or 1NTThis bid in the opening position usually indicates that the bidder has a balanced distribution of suits however with some unbalanced hands you will respond 1NT just to keep the bidding low The distribution of suits in the hand can be in either of the three fol… More means you need to win at least 7 tricks. eg. A bid of 2D or 2H or 2S means you must win at least 8 tricks.
+NOTE: The minimum number of tricks you can bid for is 6.
+The first six winning tricks are assumed, and the number you bid is added to this basic six tricks.
+A bid of 1D, 1H, 1S, or 1NT means you need to win at least 7 tricks.
+For example, a bid of 2D, 2H, or 2S means you must win at least 8 tricks.

 Three different methods of recording the bidding